Garbage-Music-Taste/PongAI/README.md

 Train a simple reinforcement learning agent to play Pong using a low-dimensional state space.

+## 🧍‍♂️ The Opponent
+- Uses a deterministic heuristic to move the paddle.
+- Always aligns its paddle with the x-position of the ball, making it a near-perfect reflex agent (no reaction delay or error margin).
+- This creates a challenging baseline — the agent must learn to exploit ball dynamics and angles to win points.

 ## 🧠 State Representation
 - Ball position `(x, y)`
 - Ball velocity `(vx, vy)`